neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 What have you seen in this example?

-To recover the data, you used Neon's powerful database branching feature to create a branch from a past point in time.
+To recover the data, you used Neon's database branching feature to create a branch from a past point in time.
 Neon keeps a 7-day history by default, which makes recovery scenarios like this very easy.
 But this was a simple example.
 More serious data loss scenarios can be addressed just as easily using Neon's database branching feature, as was the case for this Neon user:

 ![Branches page](/docs/get-started-with-neon/data_recovery_twitter.png)

 Neon also supports creating branches from **Head** (the most up-to-date state of the database) or from an **LSN** (Log Sequence Number), which is a unique identifier that is assigned to each transaction in the database.

-To learn more about Neon's branching feature, see [Branching](/docs/introduction/branching).
+To learn more about Neon's branching feature and the workflows it supports, see [Branching](/docs/introduction/branching).